The Dangers of Trying to Nurture Self-Esteem

 Consider dropping your story about your child’s self-esteem, and particularly dropping the idea that they should be this or they should be that.
 Celebrate who they are.
 Teach them to celebrate their uniqueness.

-Rather than artificially trying to pump up their self-esteem, offer comments of an occasional nature that are authentic and real.
+Rather than artificially trying to pump up their self-esteem, offer authentic comments of an occasional nature.
 Search your heart, and speak from your heart in a way that conveys your deepest truth.
 These will have much more of an impact.

 Finally, make certain that you don’t rescue your kids from their discomforts and struggles.
 Step back, and allow them to get through those moments.
 Remember: This is the emotional muscle that will serve them in the future.
 If you don’t allow them to develop that muscle, they will find themselves in struggle after struggle, turning to others for input rather than trusting themselves.